shakfu/pd-gsl/README.md

 # puredata scientific library (psl)

-Wraps some [gsl](https://www.gnu.org/software/gsl/) functions for puredata.
+## Summary

-Also us the [tinyexpr](https://github.com/codeplea/tinyexpr) library to for expression parsing.
+Wraps some [gsl](https://www.gnu.org/software/gsl/) functions for puredata as we as the [tinyexpr](https://github.com/codeplea/tinyexpr) library for expression parsing.

-Note Using the name `psl` instead of `gsl` for namespace prefixing of code to prevent namespace collisions (which would have occurred otherwise).
+Dev-Note: using the name `psl` instead of `gsl` for namespace prefixing of code to prevent namespace collisions (which would have occurred otherwise).

 ## Rationale